"Would You Want an AI Tutor?" Understanding Stakeholder Perceptions of LLM-based Systems in the Classroom: Framework Design

-As pointed out in \arxiv{Section~\ref{sec:litreview}}\submit{Section~\nameref{sec:litreview}}, most studies in the literature have been conducted in the field of higher education.
-This underscores the need to assess the perceptions of stakeholders at other educational levels, such as younger students who lack the autonomy to make independent decisions, yet are still expected to use LLM-based chatbots as part of their curricula.
-The gaps also indicate that most studies focus on the STEM field, with many others having unspecified areas of application.
-We advocate for the need to assess perceptions of LLM-based tools across various disciplines.
-This section considers three levels of specificity: the \emph{educational setting} (\ie the educational level in which the LLM tool would be implemented), the \emph{discipline} (\eg STEM, language learning, humanities), and the \emph{educational function} for which the tool would be used (\eg assignment generation, tutoring, assessment).
+\textbf{Context.} As discussed in Section~\ref{sec:related:perceptions}, most studies in the literature focus on higher education. \framework therefore distinguishes educational levels, including contexts involving younger students who may have limited autonomy over technology use.
+The literature also shows a strong emphasis on STEM, with many studies leaving application areas unspecified, motivating explicit differentiation among disciplines.
+This section considers three levels of specificity: the \emph{educational setting} (\ie educational level), the \emph{discipline} (\eg STEM, language learning, humanities), and the \emph{educational function} for which the tool is used (\eg assignment generation, tutoring, assessment).